TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.12.md

 ---

-And the Spirit bade me go with them, making no distinction.
-And these six brethren also accompanied me; and we entered into the man's house:
+The Spirit told me to go with them, without discriminating.
+These six brothers also accompanied me, and we entered into the man's house.